 - Are there any classes or requirements you must fulfill while abroad?

-Next, we suggest taking the following steps or using the Action Plan to get started:
+Next, we suggest taking the following steps to get started:

 - Meet with your academic advisor